hmoldenhauer/Photobox/README.md

 `pip install flask`

+`pip --no-cache-dir install matplotlib`   # optimized for low memory on raspi

 You need a file named `ID.txt` where the ID of your telegram bot is saved.
 Also a file is required named `admin_id.txt`, where the User-ID of the admin (host of the photobox is saved).
 The ID is required because the admin receives